eiffel-community/eiffel-intelligence/wiki/markdown/query-aggregated-objects.md

        }
     }

-## The second endpoint is more strict and the user must provide the id of the event that started the aggregated object.
+## The second option is more strict and the user must provide the id of the event that started the aggregated object.

-    http://<host adress>:<host port>/queryAggregatedObject?ID=6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43
+    http://<host adress>:<host port>/aggregated-objects/6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43